What is an NHS number and why do you need one?

-- Inappropriate investigation or treatment could be given
+- inappropriate investigation or treatment

-- Inappropriate health advice could be given
+- inappropriate health advice

-- Appropriate investigation or treatment could be withheld
+- appropriate investigation or treatment could be withheld

-- Appropriate health advice could be withheld
+- appropriate health advice could be withheld.

-Make sure you can clearly identify your NHS number on ALL letters from your GP, hospital or any other medical practitioner.
+Make sure you can clearly identify your NHS number on all letters from your GP, hospital or any other medical practitioner.

-Whenever you come into hospital for an appointment, always confirm with the receptionist that the following details are correct: NHS Number, first name, last name, date of birth and postcode.
+Whenever you come into hospital for an appointment, always confirm with the receptionist that the following details are correct:

 - NHS number